js986/js986/README.md

 Nice to meet you, I'm Jordan!

 - 🔭 I’m currently a graduate student majoring in Computer Science at the University of Southern California
-- 👀 I am actively looking for SWE internship for Summer 2022
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can play 4 instruments!